 Typical elements of Brazilian public housing

-Middle-class homes in the 2000s carried many of them features that dated back to Brazilian popular constructionsespecially those characterized by the «grandmother’s house» style.
-These houses are often described as places of comfort and memory.
+Middle-class homes of the 2000s showcased many features derived from traditional Brazilian architecture, particularly those inspired by the «grandmother’s house» style.
+These homes were often described as comfortable, warm, and filled with memories.

-Another important aspect were the common areas, such as the Kitchenwhich was usually the heart of the house.
-The use of colorful tiles, many inherited from previous styles, and appliances that mixed old and new, helped create this unique environment.
-Kitchens often maintained a retro look, but incorporated the technological innovations of the time, such as new models of refrigerators and stoves.
+Another important aspect is the communal spaces, such as the kitchen, which is often the heart of the home.
+Colorful tiles (many of which are inherited from earlier styles) and a blend of old and new appliances create a unique atmosphere.
+Kitchens often retain a retro charm while incorporating contemporary technological innovations, such as new refrigerators and stoves.

-Furthermore, the courtyard or outdoor space, present in many public houses, was a enhanced space in the 2000s.
-With growing urbanization, courtyards began to be used as living and leisure spaces, equipped with barbecues and simple furniture that reflected the typical functionality of public housing.
-Plants, vegetable gardens and fruit treesvery common in grandmothers’ homes, it continued to appear, connecting urban families to nature, even in the smallest, most urbanized areas.
+Furthermore, many affordable housing courtyards or outdoor areas were revitalized in the 2000s.
+With accelerating urbanization, courtyards were used as living and leisure spaces, equipped with barbecue grills and minimalist furniture, embodying the typical function of affordable housing.
+Plants, vegetable gardens, and fruit trees commonly found in grandmother homes also appeared in courtyards, allowing urban families to connect with nature even in the most densely populated and smallest areas.

 Colors, furnishings and technology